XtremeCmd/python-mini-projects/README.md

 -5.
 Password Analyzer:- It takes user input for password and then gives it a score as weak, medium or strong, it uses topics of conditional loops like for loop and while loop.

 -6.
 Recursive Calculator:- Takes two numbers and performs addition, subtraction, mutliplication or division.
 It uses the topics of 1. input, 2. function 3. recursion.

+7. Student grade analyzer:- this project uses the topic of list comprehension and conditionals to grade students as per the marks scored by them.